 Laurie is Ed's wife and partner in the "behind the scenes" at SLI.
 She is also of Norwegian heritage and enjoys learning the language and culture of Norway.
 Her duties include bookkeeper, manager of email addresses and student database, website updates, and tour assistant.

-The Scandinavian Language Institute gladly welcomes students of any race, color, and national or ethnic origin.
+The Scandinavian Language Institute gladly welcomes students of any race, color, Sexual orientation and national or ethnic origin.